 Experience Daniel's new speculative novel, The Feeling of the Earth, via Kindle e-book now available from Amazon.

 The hard copy paperback can also be bought at Amazon, Barnes & Noble, local book stores, and libraries across

 the United States.

-Meet 3 alienologists who travel from across the galaxy to study Earth and its humans, but instead they get caught
+Meet 3 marsupial alienologists who travel from across the galaxy to study Earth and its human primates, but instead they get caught

 up in alien joys, trials, and tribulations--from the Oregon Trail and the American War Between the States